EndBug/add-and-commit/README.md

 The action provides these outputs:

 - `committed`: whether the action has created a commit (`'true'` or `'false'`)
+- `commit_long_sha`: the full SHA of the commit that has just been created
-- `commit_sha`: the short 7-digit sha of the commit that has just been created
+- `commit_sha`: the short 7-character SHA of the commit that has just been created
 - `pushed`: whether the action has pushed to the remote (`'true'` or `'false'`)
 - `tagged`: whether the action has created a tag (`'true'` or `'false'`)